goshiphq/goship-cms/content/articles/about-us.md

 ## Benefits of Shipping with GoShip.com

-*   Instant, free freight rates & quotes
+* Instant, free freight rates & quotes.
 * Custom solutions for your business needs
 * 24/7 access to platform and shipment tracking
 * Online shipment booking tools
 * Wide variety of services
 * Industry expertise

 ## Our History and Mission